Annual National Data Report to Inform Trends and Patterns in Drug-Impaired Driving 2021

 Furthermore, available data indicates that these tools are highly reliable: when a DRE and/or blood sample are requested further to a failed SFST, there tends to be a high level of correlation (i.e., a failed SFST tends to be confirmed by a DRE and/or blood analysis).

 Given that processing time for DID cases by police and courts tends to be significantly longer than in cases of alcohol-impaired driving, data on charges and their results remains preliminary.
 There is a long-standing and continuing trend where charges are laid more frequently and lead to higher levels of convictions for alcohol than for DID cases.
 There also appears to be a trend where administrative penalties under provincial/territorial legislation may be used more often than proceeding with criminal charges.
 However, future year data and additional analyses will be required to validate these early trends.

 Finally, work is continuing at the FPT table and with key stakeholders such as the Canadian Association of Chiefs of Police to continue improving the completeness and accuracy of available data.

 - Brubacher, J.R., et. al. (2019) Cannabis use as a risk factor for causing motor vehicle crashes: a prospective study

 - Conseil canadien des administrateurs en transport motorisé (2019) A Compilation of Jurisdictional Roadside Surveys Conducted prior to Cannabis Legalization. (anglais seulement) Ottawa.

 - Compton, R. (2017) Marijuana-impaired driving: A report to Congress.
 Washington, National Highway Traffic Safety Administration.

 - Perreault, S. (2016) Impaired Driving in Canada.
-Statistics Canada, Canadian Centre for Justice Statistics.
+Statistics Canada, Statistics Canada.

 - Date modified: